• Tibet

 Please consider this carefully before making any booking to visit Tibet.

-All travel to and within Tibet, including the issue of travel permits and visas, is controlled by the Chinese Authorities and the rules for obtaining visas and travel permits changed in 2024.
-The trips we offer are based on entering Tibet either from Nepal (a very popular option) or from China.
+All travel to and within Tibet, including the issue of travel permits and visas, is controlled by the Chinese Authorities and the rules for obtaining visas and travel permits can change.
+Most of the trips to Tibet that we offer are based on entering Tibet either from Nepal (a very popular option) or from China.
 The current rules state that if entering from Nepal, travellers must spend at least 3 working days in Nepal prior to travelling onward to Tibet.
 This is to allow time for processing of visas and travel permits, which require a traveller's passport to be presented in person.
 During this time you can enjoy exploring Kathmandu or elsewhere in Nepal before travelling onwards to Tibet.
 It also means if you are coming to Nepal for a trek, tour or safari, a visit to Tibet is a great trip extension to consider adding on to your main trip.

 Another option if you have more limited time, is to enter Tibet from China where your Tibet visa and travel permit will be processed more quickly, usually within 2 working days, after which you can then travel onwards to Tibet by flight or by train.
 The most common points of entry are from Chengdu or Beijing.
 We recommend Chengdu as there are more options for tours and sightseeing during the time you need to wait for your travel documents to be processed.